fmalina/revisions-blocl/blog/trademark.md

 ### TRADE MARKS ACT 1994

-IN THE MATTER OF     Trade Mark Application No: UK00003019522     In the name
+IN THE MATTER OF Trademark
+Application No: UK0000******
+In the name of: Blocl Ltd
-of: Flatmate Rooms Ltd     To register the mark: FLATMATE ROOMS     In Classes:
+To register the mark: Blocl
-35 and 36
+In Classes: 35 and 36

 ### WITNESS STATEMENT

-1. I, Frantisek Malina am the director and co-founder of Flatmate Rooms ltd a position which I have held since 2009.
-The facts in this statement come from my personal knowledge or the records of my company and I am duly authorised to speak on my company’s behalf in the prosecution of this application.
+1. I, Frantisek Malina am the director and founder of Blocl Ltd a position which I have held since 2009.
+The facts in this statement come from my personal knowledge or the records of my company, and I am duly authorised to speak on my company’s behalf in the prosecution of this application.
-2. The trade mark FLATMATE ROOMS was first used in the United Kingdom in the year 2008.
+2. The trademark Blocl was first used in the United Kingdom in the year 2008.
-3. FLATMATE ROOMS is an established UK community marketplace of landlords and property owners finding trusted flatmates and tenants looking for better places to live.
+3. Blocl is an established UK community marketplace of landlords and property owners finding trusted flatmates and tenants looking for better places to live.